bentomontenegro/vqe_with_qiskit-1.0/README.md

+### Introduction

-Here you can find a series of Notebooks introducing the Variational Quantum Eigensolver (VQE) from its very foundations with qiskit 1.0x (latest release).
-Hopefully it will furnish beginners a good starting point in their journey with quantum algorithms and qiskit 1.0x.
+Here you can find a series of Jupyter Notebooks introducing the Variational Quantum Eigensolver (VQE) from its very foundations with qiskit 1.0x (latest release).

+Hopefully it will provide a good starting point for beginners in their journey with quantum algorithms and qiskit.
 I intend to constantly update this repository, so keep an eye out for more.

-Today you can find:
+### Today's files

+#### The Variational Method in Quantum Mechanics (pdf)
+  A detailed tutorial covering all the basic theory behind VQE.
+Background needed: basic quantum mechanics
-### A beginner-friendly implementation of the VQE with qiskit 1.0 (Part 1)
+#### A beginner-friendly implementation of VQE with qiskit 1.0x (Part 1)
   Implementing VQE to find the ground state of the Hamiltonian H = Z.
-### A beginner-friendly implementation of the VQE with qiskit 1.0 (Part 2)
+#### A beginner-friendly implementation of VQE with qiskit 1.0x (Part 2)
   Implementing VQE to find the eigenstates of the Hamiltonian H = Z - X.
-### A beginner-friendly implementation of the VQE with qiskit 1.0 (Part 3)
+#### A beginner-friendly implementation of VQE with qiskit 1.0x (Part 3)
-  The same cases of the last Notebooks but with more advanced tools, like functions and SciPy optimizers.
+  The same cases of the last Notebooks but with more advanced and scalable(!) tools, like functions and SciPy optimizers.